Can the Horowitz-Maldacena proposal be an alternative to the firewall?: Introduction

-However, one needs to check the consistency of black hole complementarity: \textit{is it really impossible to see the duplication of information?} For a Schwarzschild black hole, it was checked carefully \cite{inforretention}.
-But, a Schwarzschild black hole is not the general case.
-The authors argued that it may not hold if local horizons become different with global horizons.
-From numerical calculations of a charged black hole, there was a distance between the inner horizon and the Cauchy horizon \cite{HHSY}; and, this will make a room for \textit{the duplication experiment}, i.e., a gedanken experiment for checking information duplication, to be possible \cite{HHYZ}.
-Of course, there were some assumptions to derive those models; we needed a large number of massless degrees of freedom to regularize high curvature.
-Also, it was assumed that the pair-creation effect can be suppressed well during evaporation; this would hold if the charge itself is large enough, or mass of electron is quite bigger than our one.
-If those assumptions are not valid by fundamental reasons, our model may not work as a counterexample.
-But we do not find such reasons and a dynamical charged black hole seems to work as a counterexample of the black hole complementarity principle.
+However, one needs to further check the consistency of black hole complementarity; \textit{is it really impossible to observe the duplication of information?} This impossibility was confirmed only for the \textit{specific} case of a Schwarzschild black hole with limited assumptions \cite{inforretention}.
+However, the authors did argue that complementarity might not hold if local horizons become different from global horizons.
+Numerical calculations of charged black holes indicate a distance separation between the inner and the Cauchy horizons \cite{HHSY}.
+This intervening space allows for gedanken experiments that can probe whether or not information duplication is possible \cite{HHYZ}.
+To work as a good counterexample, in Refs. \cite{HHSY,Yeom:2008qw}, a large number of scalar fields was assumed.
+On the other hand, this assumption could be reduced to a reasonable number that could be justified in string theory \cite{Yeom:2009zp,Kim:2013fv}.
+Furthermore, recently, the inconsistency of black hole complementarity was observed by other authors, and the firewall was introduced to prevent duplication of information \cite{Almheiri:2012rt,Hwang:2012nn}.

-Fortunately, however, still there was a loophole.
-It was commented that a dynamical charged black hole may violate black hole complementarity by the duplication experiment, only if there is no correlation between the singularity and the outer horizon.
-If this space-like correlation can be implemented by the quantum teleportation, a dynamical charged black hole may not work as a counterexample of the black hole complementarity.
-And, Horowitz-Maldacena's proposal \cite{HM} can be working as such a selection principle by using the quantum teleportation \cite{HHYZ}.
+Fortunately, however, a loophole existed, for it had been suggested that dynamical black holes might violate black hole complementarity through duplication experiments only when no relation existed between the singularity and the outer horizon.
+If a special \textit{conspiracy} between the singularity and the outer horizon could be implemented via quantum teleportation, a dynamical black hole might rescue black hole complementarity.
+Here, the Horowitz-Maldacena proposal \cite{HM} could function as a selection principle by using the quantum teleportation \cite{HHYZ}.
+Then, this could be an alternative of the firewall.

-In this letter, it is argued that this resolution is not sufficient to rescue the complementarity (i.e., we will undermine a resolution of \cite{HHYZ}); if we consider Hayden-Preskill's argument \cite{Hayden:2007cs}, we can construct a situation that the selection principle still permits the duplication experiment.
-Finally, we will justify that a dynamical charged black hole can be a definite counterexample of black hole complementarity.